-Optical Cable Corporation (the "Company") is a leading manufacturer of a broad range of tight-buffered fiber optic cables for high bandwidth transmission of data, video and audio communications, primarily sold into the local area network and premises markets, often referred to as the enterprise market.
-The Company's fiber optic cables are well-suited for use in short to moderate distance applications.
+Optical Cable Corporation (the "Company") is a leading manufacturer of a broad range of tight buffered fiber optic cables for high bandwidth transmission of data, video and audio communications, primarily sold into the local area network and premises markets, often referred to as the enterprise market.
+The Company's fiber optic cables are well-suited for use in various short- to moderate-distance applications, including applications in the enterprise market.

-The Company pioneered the design and production of special tight-buffered cables for the most demanding military field applications in the early 1980s.
-At its ISO 9001:2000 registered facility in Roanoke, Virginia, the Company manufactures a broad range of fiber optic cables that can be used both indoors and outdoors and utilize a tight-buffered coating process that provides mechanical and environmental protection for the optical fiber.
+The Company pioneered the design and production of special tight buffered fiber optic cables for the most demanding military field applications in the early 1980s.
+At its ISO 9001:2000 registered facility in Roanoke, Virginia, the Company manufactures a broad range of fiber optic cables that can be used both indoors and outdoors.
 The Company's current product portfolio is built on the evolution of its fundamental technologies and designed to provide end-users with significant value.
+Uses for the Company's products range from commercial enterprise and campus installations to customized products for specialized applications and harsh environments, including military tactical fiber optic cables.

 The Company's fiber optic cables are sold worldwide.
-Also see note 10.
+Also see note 9.